-When it comes to choosing topics and mapping progress, we use Cornerstones Curriculum, a scheme which allows us to combine rigorous planning with spontaneous enrichment.
-We can therefore start out from a clearly structured and differentiated half termly project covering a wide range of foundation subjects, but we can build in literacy workshops run with other schools; music festivals; science and sports activities, and local historical commemorations, to build a comprehensive picture of the children's learning.
+When it comes to choosing topics and mapping progress, we rigorously plan activities that combine making full use of our wonderful environment as well as a some spontaneous enrichment.
+We start from a clearly structured curriculum covering a wide range of foundation subjects, but we build in literacy workshops run with other schools, music festivals and science and sports activities to build a comprehensive picture of children’s learning.

 STRONG FOUNDATIONS FOR

 HEALTH AND WELLBEING

 The unique location of the School, surrounded by the Hurtwood woods, fields and farmland, means that we are able to make the most of our environment to enrich children’s learning experiences.
 Forest School plays an important part in our curriculum and underpins every aspect of our curriculum intent.
 It epitomises our bottom up, rather than top down, approach to child development, building strong foundations for mental and physical health and well-being.